-13.1 Gwent Safeguarding Board (previously South East Wales Safeguarding Children's Board - SEWSCB) provides ongoing training, advice and guidance on all matters of Safeguarding children.
-Our school welcomes partnership working that promotes the health and welfare of our pupils and considers Gwent Safeguarding information to be of enormous value to our school and staff development.

-- 13.2 Research and case reviews have consistently emphasised the need for good interagency communication, constructive professional challenge and the swift resolution of professional differences of opinion.
-Our school remain committed to playing a full and active part in contributing to children's multi-agency plans.
-We will openly and constructively challenge colleagues under the Resolving Professional Differences guidance to achieve best outcomes for children - 13.3 Our school are fully committed to the protection and development of all our pupils and view the Gwent Safeguarding information as a vital tool with which to forward this agenda.
+- 13.1 Gwent Safeguarding Board provides ongoing training, advice and guidance on all matters of Safeguarding children.
+Our school welcomes partnership working that promotes the health and welfare of our pupils and considers Gwent Safeguarding information to be of enormous value to our school and staff development. - 13.2 Research and case reviews have consistently emphasised the need for good interagency communication, constructive professional challenge and the swift resolution of professional differences of opinion.
+Our school remains committed to playing a full and active part in contributing to children's multi-agency plans.
+We will openly and constructively challenge colleagues under the Resolving Professional Differences guidance to achieve best outcomes for children - 13.3 Our school is fully committed to the protection and development of all our pupils and view the Gwent Safeguarding information as a vital tool with which to forward this agenda.
 All staff are aware that full information on various themes are available on the Gwent Safeguarding website www.gwentsafeguarding.org.uk